Stochastic Weighted Graphs: Flexible Model Specification and Simulation: Applications

 We control for several important exogenous predictors in the GERGM specification.
 In particular, we include sender and receiver effects for the (natural log) gross domestic product (GDP) as we expect countries with larger economies to both lend and borrow more than those with smaller economies.
 We also include network predictors that represent (normalized) aggregate trade volume between countries, as well as the (normalized) number of inter-governmental organization (IGO) co-memberships.
 We expect that countries that trade more with one another will also lend more with one another, and that those countries that share a larger number of co-memberships in IGOs will also be more likely to lend more frequently with one another due to their increased diplomatic cooperation.
 Finally, we include mixing matrices parameterizing the propensity for countries to lend to each other based on G8 membership\footnote{The G8 member countries are Canada, France, Germany, Italy, Japan, Russia, the United Kingdom and the United States.}.
 We chose $T$ as the cdf of a Student's $t$ distribution with one degree of freedom, whose median is a linear regression on the specified exogenous predictors.

 In addition to the exogenous predictors discussed above, we also include structural network predictors, including mutual dyads, transitive triads, and out two-stars statistics in our model.
 These statistics allow us to test for the presence of mutuality, clustering, and economies of scale in lending, all of which are theoretically important in the international trade \citep{Oatley2013}.
 Although this specification includes a number of exogenous covariates for control, we find that GERGM model with no $\alpha$ down weighting exhibited degeneracy.
 To address this degeneracy, we considered an exponentially weighted model using statistics from Table \ref{tab:stats}.
 We used the Metropolis--Hastings procedure to estimate the GERGM where network predictors were down-weighted by $\alpha_\text{R} = \alpha_{\text{TT}} = \alpha_{\text{OTS}} = 0.8$.
 The 0.8 value was selected because it was the lagest value for which we could consistently estimate a non-degenerate model across multiple runs of estimation.
 We optimized the Metropolis-Hastings proposal variance at each step in the estimation process (with a target acceptance rate of 0.25 $\pm$ 0.05) initialized a burn-in of 400,000 full network samples, and then sampled 800,000 networks from which we thinned the resulting sample by keeping every two hundredth network.
 The average acceptance rate was approximately 0.22.
-The resulting parameter estimates are given in the left of Figure \ref{fig:ests}.
-To assess goodness of fit of the estimated models, we simulated 800,000 networks and compared the distribution of the mutual dyads, transitive triads, and out two-stars statistics to the observed values in the lending network.
+The resulting parameter estimates are given in Table \ref{tab:finance}.
+To assess convergence of the estimated models, we simulated 800,000 networks and compared the distribution of the mutual dyads, transitive triads, and out two-stars statistics to the observed values in the lending network.
+Further, we investigated the goodness of fit of our model by comparing the distributions of the simulated and observed in two-stars, cyclic triads, and network density distributions.
 These results are shown in Figure \ref{fig:financial_gof}.